nibla007/mataffaren-case/readme.md

+# Willys GitHub Green

+We added this collection to make sure that Github actions passes and is working as intended.

+# Willys Standard Tests

+This is the main collection for all tests.
+This is the one we used when we wrote the tests in the readme.

 # Tests

 ## Common tests

 ### The status code of the response should be 200

-Tests if the current request had a response with status-code 200, which is the globally accepted status-code for OK("pm.response.to.have.status(200"))
+Tests if the current request had a response with status-code 200, which is the globally accepted status-code for OK("pm.response.to.have.status(200")).

 ### The response time should be below 1 second

-Tests the response time of the API and makes sure it's below 1000ms("pm.expect(pm.response.responseTime).to.be.below(1000)")
+Tests the response time of the API and makes sure it's below 1000ms("pm.expect(pm.response.responseTime).to.be.below(1000)").

 ## 1 | Get categories

-### The response time should be below 1 second  Each main category should have the properties title and url and they have the datatype "string"
+### Each main category should have the properties title and url and they have the datatype "string"

 Tests that each main category have certain properties(title, url), and that the datatype is "string".